 From all of us at CG&A COMMUNICATIONS, we wish you the best through the holidays.
-Have a very Merry Christmas and we trust you will ring in a wonderful 2019!
+Have a very Merry Christmas and we hope we will all have a much better 2022!

 For our season’s greetings, we present ‘Toasts, Quotes and Verse for the holidays.’
 Below you will find toasts, quotes, terrific sayings, and verse for both Christmas and New Year’s.
 We hope you can use this collection of sayings to make that holiday toast a memorable one, to use as inscriptions in those special cards, or to spice up your conversations at family and social gatherings.

 The best of the season!
 Cheers!

 — Let the special memories of Christmases past bring new joy and delight to your heart this Christmas!

 — May you have the gladness of Christmas which is hope; The spirit of Christmas which is peace; The heart of Christmas which is love. – Ada V. Hendricks

 — I will honour Christmas in my heart, and try to keep it all the year. –Charles Dickens (A Christmas Carol)

 — A merry Christmas to everybody!
 A happy New Year to all the world!–Charles Dickens (A Christmas Carol)

 — Blessed is the season which engages the whole world in a conspiracy of love. – Hamilton Wright Mabie

 — Christmas is not a date.
 It is a state of mind. – Mary Ellen Chase